 A Mother's Day Dinner Menu That Pulls Out All the Stops

-One of our favorite party tricks is turning pull-apart rolls into mini buns.
-These Easy Lobster Rolls are so simple, and everyone loves them.
-Just split the tops, stuff with lobster salad, and serve as is—everyone can pull off a roll (or two).
+One of our all-time favorite party tricks is turning pull-apart rolls into mini buns.
+Our Easy Lobster Rolls, seen above, are so simple to make, and everyone loves them.
+Simply split the tops, stuff with lobster salad, and serve as is—everyone can pull off a roll (or two).
 Buying cooked lobster makes these adorable appetizers a cinch to prepare.

-Tonight's main dish is Roasted-Chicken Bread Salad with Peas, which turns a classic dish of roast chicken into a fancy affair by pairing it with buttery croutons and crunchy sugar snap and English peas.
+Our Mother's Day main dish is Roasted-Chicken Bread Salad with Peas.
+This recipe turns a classic dish of roast chicken into a fancy affair by pairing it with buttery croutons and crunchy sugar snap and English peas.
 Then, a bright lemony dressing is drizzled over the top to bring the dish together, creating a chicken-and-bread salad.
 Top with delicate pea tendrils for a refined Mother's Day meal.

-These Roasted Carrots with Parsley Yoghurt look and taste like they come from a fancy restaurant, but the secret is that they're surprisingly easy to make.
-Spread an herby yogurt sauce on the bottom of the plate, then scatter roasted baby carrots on top.
+These Roasted Carrots with Parsley Yogurt look and taste like they come from a fancy restaurant, but the secret is that they're surprisingly easy to make.
+Spread a herby yogurt sauce on the bottom of the plate, then scatter roasted baby carrots on top.
 Finish with crumbled feta and a handful of fresh herbs.